Home

 And that's it!

 You have now learned how to perform and understand a simple validation of an EM map.
-You can either repeat the above analysis using your own map, or you can try your hand at the challenges posed below.
+You can either repeat the above analysis using your own map, or you can try your hand at the excercises and challenges posed below.